Nivaldo21/shopAngular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.10.

 ## Tools and libraries used
-    - FIREBASE AUTH (Google, Github, Facebook, LinkedIn)
+    - FIREBASE AUTH (Google, Github)
-    - PrimeNG and CSS3
+    - Angular Material and CSS3
     - Articles API (https://fakestoreapi.com/)
     - PAYPAL API for the payment section (SANDBOX)